You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 Here, if you lose a lot of weight, people automatically think you have TB or AIDS.

-It's not like in America and Europe where you go on a diet to lose weight, in Jobo said.
+It's not like in America and Europe where you go on a diet to lose weight, N'Jobo said.

-More than one-third of African women and a quarter of African men are estimated to be overweight, said the World Health Organization, and they predicted that'll rise to 41% and 30% respectively in the next decade.
+More than one-third of African women and a quarter of African men are estimated to be overweight, said the World Health Organization.

-We've gone from under nutrition to overnutrition without ever having passed healthy nutrition.
+We've gone from undernutrition to overnutrition without ever having passed healthy nutrition.

-By the way, the poorest are often the most vulnerable.
+In a surprising finding, by the way, the poorest are often the most vulnerable.

 Women and children hardest hit, women and minorities hardest hit, so it's not a surprise.

-You know, are they starving or are they fat slobs like we here in America are?
+Are they starving or are they fat slobs like we here in America are?

 And if I give money for starvation in Africa, am I going to contribute to the couch potato problem over there?

-No swipe credit cards that use radio waves to relay their data, put consumers at increased risk of identity theft, said Senator Chuck Schumer, who's an expert in this, by the way.
+No-swipe credit cards that use radio waves to relay their data put consumers at increased risk of identity theft, said Senator Chuck Schumer, who's an expert in this, by the way.

 These cards may be convenient, but they're a double-edged sword, said Humer.

-The card is processed by a Radio frequency identification reader operated by the retailer.
+The card is processed by a radio frequency identification reader operated by the retailer.

 Schumer said that thieves can equip themselves with the radio frequency readers to steal information from the credit cards, which are being marketed heavily as time savers.

-Uh well, if anybody should know about swiping credit card information, it would be Schumer.
+Well, if anybody should know about swiping credit card information, it would be Schumer.

-Ask Lieutenant Governor Michael Steele of the state of Maryland, the Democrat senatorial campaign committee, found a way to swipe his credit rating and his credit information and his credit card data, and they were going to publicize this or use it to blackmail him, or when somebody found out about it, there was no demand for an apology or anything.
+Ask Lieutenant Governor Michael Steele of the state of Maryland, the Democrat Senatorial Campaign Committee, found a way to swipe his credit rating and his credit information, his credit card data, and they were going to publicize this or use it to blackmail him.

-They just got rid of the person who was uh behind it as though Schumer had no knowledge of it whatsoever.
+They just got rid of the person who was behind it as though Schumer had no knowledge of it whatsoever.

-But I'm going to tell you if you're worried about no swipe credit cards, you need to worry about the senatorial campaign committee on the Democrat side because they are a bigger risk when it comes to stealing your credit card info than any of these swipe machines are.
+But I'm going to tell you, if you're worried about no-swipe credit cards, you need to worry about the Senatorial Campaign Committee on the Democrat side because they are a bigger risk when it comes to stealing your credit card info than any of these swipe machines are.

 Which takes us to Congressman William Jefferson, Democrat Louisiana.

-Congressman William Jefferson, Democrat Louisiana, hunted for votes among churchgoers yesterday as he headed into the final week of a campaign to hold on to his seat and salvage his political fortunes, which means his personal fortunes.
+Congressman William Jefferson, Democrat Louisiana, hunted for votes among churchgoers yesterday as he headed into the final week of a campaign to hold onto his seat and salvage his political fortunes, which means his personal fortunes.

-FBI raids on his homes and his congressional orifice, including allegations in an FBI affidavit that he hid 90 grand 90 G's in bribe money in a freezer, have left Congressman William Jefferson, Democrat Louisiana vulnerable for the first time since he won his seat in 1990 in the November 7th open multi-party primary, three days from today.
+FBI raids on his homes and his congressional orifice, including allegations in an FBI affidavit that he hid 90 grand, 90 Gs, in bribe money in a freezer, have left Congressman William Jefferson, Democrat Louisiana vulnerable for the first time since he won his seat in 1990.

-Now, in um in uh in Saturday's runoff, Congressman William Jefferson, Democrat Louisiana, faces a stiff challenge from State Representative Karen Carter, a Democrat and well-financed energetic lawyer hoping to become the first black female from Louisiana to ever hold a seat in Congress.
+Now, in Saturday's runoff, Congressman William Jefferson, Democrat Louisiana, faces a stiff challenge from State Representative Karen Carter, a Democrat and well-financed, energetic lawyer, hoping to become the first black female from Louisiana to ever hold a seat in Congress, the runoff, one of the nation's last unresolved elections.

-Congressman William Jefferson, Democrat Louisiana, uh, 59, has tried to soften voters' opinions of his legal troubles, invoking stories about how he has turned to God in these difficult times.
+Congressman William Jefferson, Democrat Louisiana, 59, has tried to soften voters' opinions of his legal troubles, invoking stories about how he has turned to God in these difficult times.

 He has also cast Carter, his opponent in attack ads, as a socially liberal Democrat.